Launching September 9, 2026

 A Bridge Across 20 Years

 A question asked in a Providence neighborhood in 2026 can surface its echo from Berlin in 2006.
 The archive speaks to the present.
 The present speaks back.
-Sensemaking across twenty years of human civic consciousness.
+Sensemaking across twenty years of collective civic memory.

 Evidence That Can't Be Dismissed